-8 Application of the implementation of prohibitions of market abuse
+9 Application of the implementation of prohibitions of market abuse

 According to Article 13(1), first subparagraph, of REMIT, NRAs shall ensure that the prohibitions set out in Articles 3 and 5 and the obligation set out in Article 4 thereof are applied.
-In the interim phase until data collection according to Article 8 of the Regulation applies and the investigatory and enforcement powers are implemented at national level according to Articles 13(2) of the Regulation and penalties according to Article 18 of the Regulation apply, NRAs should make use of their existing powers, in particular those powers conferred to them with the national implementation of the Third Energy Package, to ensure that market integrity and transparency of wholesale energy markets are aimed at with the entry into force of REMIT.
+Although the prohibition of market abuse and the obligation to disclose inside information apply with the entry into force of REMIT, NRAs were to be given investigatory and sanctioning powers only by 29 June 2013.
+In the interim phase until data collection according to Article 8 of the Regulation applies and in case the investigatory and enforcement powers are not yet implemented at national level according to Articles 13(1) of the Regulation, NRAs should make use of their existing powers, in particular those powers conferred to them with the national implementation of the Third Energy Package, to ensure that market integrity and transparency of wholesale energy markets are aimed at with the entry into force of REMIT.

-8.2 Accepted Market Practices (AMPs) regime
+9.2 Accepted Market Practices (AMPs) regime

-According to Recital 27 of REMIT, the Agency's guidance should address inter alia the issue of accepted market practices.
+According to Recital 27 of REMIT, the Agency's guidance should address, inter alia, the issue of accepted market practices.

-Article 2(2)(a)(ii) and (3)(a)(ii) of REMIT stipulate that accepted market practices such as those applying in the financial services area, which are currently defined by Article 1(5) of Directive 2003/6/EC of the European Parliament and of the Council of 28 January 2003 on insider dealing and market manipulation (market abuse) and which may be adapted if that Directive is amended, could be a legitimate way for market participants to secure a favourable price for a wholesale energy product.
+Article 2(2)(a)(ii) and (3)(a)(ii) of REMIT stipulate that accepted market practices such as those applying in the financial services area, which are currently defined by Article 1(5) of the Market Abuse Directive and which may be adapted if that Directive is amended, could be a legitimate way for market participants to secure a favourable price for a wholesale energy product.

-According to Article 1(5) of Directive 2003/6/EC, 'Accepted market practices' means practices that are reasonably expected in one or more financial markets and are accepted by the competent authority in accordance with guidelines adopted by the Commission in accordance with the procedure laid down in Article 17(2) of Directive 2003/6/EC.
-Under Directive 2003/6/EC, the concept of accepted market practices may either apply in relation to market manipulation according to Article 1(2) of Directive 2003/6/EC, or in relation to the information which users of commodity derivatives markets would expect to be made public concerning commodity derivatives according to Article 1(1) of Directive 2003/6/EC.
+According to Article 1(5) of the Market Abuse Directive, 'Accepted market practices' means practices that are reasonably expected in one or more financial markets and are accepted by the competent authority in accordance with guidelines adopted by the Commission in accordance with the procedure laid down in Article 17(2) of the same Directive.
+Under the Market Abuse Directive, the concept of accepted market practices may either apply in relation to market manipulation according to Article 1(2) of that Directive, or in relation to the information which users of commodity derivatives markets would expect to be made public concerning commodity derivatives according to Article 1(1) of the same Directive.